Nemalion helminthoides

 Nemalion helminthoides is a small marine alga in the division Rhodophyta.

 Description

 This is a fairly large erect alga which grows to no more than 0.4 m long.
 The frond is erect with a solid axis.
-It is very mucilaginous and with few branches which are elongate growing from a discoid base.
+It is very mucilaginous and has few branches which are elongate growing from a discoid base.
 The central strand is composed of filaments intricately entangled.